 Sociology of Management and Social Management

-The Master's programme is focused on bringing together research and social engineering profiles in sociologist's activity.
-The fundamental methodological and theoretical background is supplemented by an impressive cycle of applied social and managerial disciplines providing an opportunity to master the skills of effective social technologies in the practice of modern organizations management.
+The priority of this field of study under the master’s programme is the combination of research and social engineering profiles in the activities of a sociologist.
+Fundamental theoretical and methodological training is complemented by an impressive cycle of applied social and managerial disciplines that allow mastering the skill of effective social technologies in the practice of managing modern organizations.

-The field-specific areas of employment for the graduates of the Master's programme are analytical support of management activity, management consulting and strategic planning, corporate innovations, the studies of organizational dysfunctions, including labour conflicts, organizational culture studies, the optimization of social and personnel policies of organizations, HR-management, PR-technologies, etc.
+The specialized areas of employment for master’s graduates of this field of study include such areas as analytical support for management activities; management consulting and strategic planning; intra-organizational innovations; research into organizational dysfunctions, including labor conflicts; research of organizational culture; optimization of social and personnel policies of organizations; HR management; PR technologies; etc.